 This investment category includes rehabilitation and replacement of transit vehicles and facilities as well as the upkeep of freeways and local roadways.
-It also includes the operation of the transit system programs.
+It also includes the operation of the transit system.

-- Major investments: Some of the most significant projects that the region is currently undertaking to ensure adequate maintenance of existing transportation systems are: the regional toll bridge retrofit/rehabilitation programs, the BART railcar replacement program, US 101 Doyle Drive replacement, and VTA's Bus Replacement and Preventive Maintenance program.
-For the full list of major projects in the TIP (projects with total costs over \$200 million), including grouped listings, see the lists and map on pages 20 through 25 of this section. - Local Streets and Roads: Approximately \$414 million, or 3%, of the 2019 TIP is programmed on the preservation and rehabilitation of local streets and roads.
+- Major investments: Some of the most significant projects that the region is currently undertaking to ensure adequate maintenance of existing transportation systems are: the regional toll bridge retrofit/rehabilitation programs; COVID-19 related operating assistance for BART, SFMTA, and VTA; ongoing payments for the US 101 Doyle Drive replacement project; and the Yerba Buena Island Ramp Improvements project.
+For the full list of major projects in the TIP (projects with total costs over \$200 million), including grouped listings, see the lists and map on pages 20 through 25 of this section. - Local Streets and Roads: Approximately \$299 million, or 3%, of the 2021 TIP is programmed on the preservation and rehabilitation of local streets and roads.
 Much of the revenue for streets and roads rehabilitation comes from gas tax subventions, which are typically not included in the TIP.
-The investment level for streets and roads in the 2019 TIP, in combination with the non-federal revenues for the local streets and roads outside of the TIP, is expected to lead to a slight decrease in the condition of pavement in the region.

-In terms of federal funding, local streets and roads preservation is eligible for Surface Transportation Block Grant Program (STP) funding through the One Bay Area Grant (OBAG) program.
+In terms of federal funding, local streets and roads preservation is eligible for Surface Transportation Block Grant Program (STP) funding through the region's One Bay Area Grant (OBAG) program.
 In the second cycle of OBAG funding (OBAG 2), which covers FY 2017-18 through FY 2021-22, approximately 33% of the available funds were committed to local streets and roads rehabilitation projects.

 As part of OBAG, jurisdictions are required to have complete streets policies in place either through a board resolution or a general plan that complies with the California Complete Streets Act of 2008 to ensure that the needs of non-motorists are considered during project development.
-For more information on the OBAG program, see Appendices A-15 and A-16, or online at http://www.mtc.ca.gov/our-work/invest-protect/focused-growth/one-bay-area-grants.
+For more information on the OBAG program, see Appendix A-15, or the MTC website at:

+https://mtc.ca.gov/our-work/fund-invest/federal-funding/obag-2

 • Transit Capital Maintenance: To address transit capital maintenance needs, Plan Bay Area 2040 investments will be able to fully address the operating needs for transit at current service levels as well as fund 100 percent of vehicle replacements and most other essential transit capital rehabilitation and maintenance needs over the Plan period.
-As noted in the 2017 TIP, an assessment of projected needs and revenues for MTC's Transit Capital Priorities (TCP) Program demonstrates that if programming for transit capital replacement and rehabilitation projects, including projects funded through the Core Capacity Challenge Grant Program, is constrained to match projected Federal Transit Administration formula funds from FY 2014-15 through FY 2029-30, needs in the middle of this period starting in FY2017-2018 will exceed revenues, when expenditures on major vehicle replacement projects for BART, Caltrain, and SFMTA, and other Core Capacity projects peak.
-A significant portion of the capital investment need identified in the previous 2017 TIP has been satisfied by a large regional investment in the Bay Area

-Rapid Transit (BART) car replacements; for which the region has been setting aside funds for the past several years in order to prepare for this major investment.
+As noted in the 2019 TIP, an assessment of projected needs and revenues for MTC's Transit Capital Priorities (TCP) Program demonstrates that if programming for transit capital replacement and rehabilitation projects, including projects funded through the Core Capacity Challenge Grant Program, is constrained to match projected Federal Transit Administration formula funds from FY 2014-15 through FY 2029-30, needs in the middle of this period starting in FY2021-2022 will exceed revenues, when expenditures on major vehicle replacement projects for BART, Caltrain, and SFMTA, and other Core Capacity projects peak.
+A significant portion of the capital investment need identified in the previous 2019 TIP has been satisfied by a large regional investment in the Bay Area Rapid Transit (BART) car replacements; for which the region has been setting aside funds for the past several years in order to prepare for this major investment.

-Currently, more than \$1.9 billion, or 14%, is programmed for transit capital maintenance in the 2019 TIP.
-This amount is anticipated to increase as additional transit as specific programs and financing strategies are adopted by the Commission and amended into the TIP.
+Currently, more than \$216 million, or 2%, is programmed for transit capital maintenance in the 2021 TIP.
+Since the TCP program of projects has not been approved for any of the active years of the 2021 TIP, this amount is anticipated to increase as additional transit as specific programs and financing strategies are adopted by the Commission and amended into the TIP.